cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 This can be read as "call the lambda expression with argument `arg` and body `arg plus 1` with the argument 1 substituted for `arg`, resulting in `(+ 1 1)` which evaluates to 2".

-You can bind symbols to in with in Clojure with `defn` as follows:
+Expressions can be bound to a symbol in Clojure with `defn` as follows:

 ```
 (defn add1 [arg]